 3. YOU’RE RETIRING WITH PLANS TO HAND OFF YOUR BUSINESS TO YOUR CHILDREN OR GRANDCHILDREN

-4. YOUR NEIGHBOR IS SELLING OR REFINANCING THEIR PROPERTY, WHICH REQUIRES AN ENVIRONMENTAL INVESTIGATION
+4. YOUR NEIGHBOR OR LANDLORD IS SELLING OR REFINANCING THEIR PROPERTY, WHICH REQUIRES AN ENVIRONMENTAL INVESTIGATION

 This scenario is the one you have the least amount of control over.
 If your neighbor is selling or refinancing their property, they’ll be conducting the same real estate due diligence process that you would be doing if you were the one involved in a sale.
 Their environmental investigation may uncover an environmental release that may lead to you.
 They’ll notify the regulatory agency of the issue, and that will lead to a demand for you to conduct your own environmental investigation and cleanup process.